ybrliiu/p5-Types-TypedCodeRef/README.md

 # NAME

-Types::AnonSub - Types for any typed anonymous subroutine.
+Types::TypedCodeRef - Types for any typed anonymous subroutine.

 # SYNOPSIS

     use Test2::V0;
-    use Types::AnonSub -types;
+    use Types::TypedCodeRef -types;
     use Types::Standard qw( Int Str );
     use Sub::TypedAnon;